 Web browsers are one of the most crucial and most frequently used software in our daily life, since their introduction in 1991.
 They also determine the quality of users’ web browsing experience.
 There are various web browsers developed by both open-source organizations and tech giants.
 Web browsers are trying to attract users with the unique features they provide.
 Let’s take a closer look at web browsers loved by the Linux community.

-Firefox is one of the most popular web browsers for all operating systems, including, OS X, Linux, Solaris, Linux, Windows, Android.
+Firefox is one of the most popular web browsers for all operating systems, including, OS X, Linux, Solaris, Windows, Android.
 Firefox is an open-source project and released under MPL2.0 License, Mozilla Public License Version 2.0.
 It is seen as the spiritual successor of Netscape Navigator and uses the Gecko web engine.
 Firefox allows users to customize their web browsing experience with thousands of plugins created by third parties.
 Firefox comes pre-installed with many popular Linux distributions.

 How to install Firefox on Ubuntu/Linux Mint